rtyley/bfg-repo-cleaner/README.md

 * Removing **Crazy Big Files**
 * Removing **Passwords, Credentials** & other **Private data**

+For a containerized build run `make build`, for detailed steps check `BUILD.md`

 Main documentation for The BFG is here : **https://rtyley.github.io/bfg-repo-cleaner/**